ucsf-wynton/wynton-website-hpc/docs/support/faq.md

 Host key verification failed.
 ```

-then the solution is to remove that offending key from your personal `~/.ssh/known_hosts` file.
+then the solution is to remove that offending key from your personal `~/.ssh/known_hosts` file on {{ site.cluster.nickname }}.
 If you get this error when you try to access, say, dev1, then use:

 ```sh
 $ ssh-keygen -R dev1